Omar-p/learning-notes/aws/aws.md

   - contains records which map domain names to IP addresses.
 - Globally Resilient (multiple DNS Servers)
 - ![r53-hosted-zone](images/r53-cloudfront/r53-hosted-zone.png)
-- when u register a domain ns record for that domain are entered into top level domain zone. and this point to ur name servers. and then ur name servers and zone they are host become authoritative for that domain..
+- when u register a domain ns record for that domain are entered into top level domain zone. and this point to ur name servers. and then ur name servers and zone they  host become authoritative for that domain..

 ### public hosted zone

 - a dns database(zone file) hosted by R53(Public Name Servers).
 - Accessible from the internet & VPCs{using R53 Resolver}.
-- when u create a public Hosted zone R53 on allocate "4" nameserver specific for the zone.
+- when u create a public Hosted zone R53 on allocate "4" public nameserver(where zonefile are hosted) specific for the zone.
-  - to integrate with public DNS system u change the "NS records" to point at these NS(connect to global DNS).
+  - to integrate with public DNS system u change the "NS records" to point at these NS(created by r53)
 - inside public hosted zone u create Resource Records (RR){the actual items of data which dns uses} created within the Hosted Zone.
 - Externally registered domains can point at R53 public hosted zone.
   - ex: u can use godaddy to register a domain and u can create a public hosted zone in R53 get fullname service which allocated to that hosted zone and via godaddy interface u can add those nameservers into dns for your domain.